ps-chaosengineering/azurechaos-demo/README.md

   - cd chaos-experiments

-  - update devcontainer.ps1 with your details nd then excute
+5. update devcontainer.ps1 with your subscription and service principal  details and then excute the script

   - ./devcontainer.ps1
   - chaos run experiment.json